rmscode/binary-garden/docs/general/guides/remmina-thin-client.md

     !!! note "If you're using some other flavor of Debian, you can change your user's password by entering the `passwd` command and following the prompts.
 Be sure to change the password for root as well."

 2. Create a .conf file to disable the <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Backspace</kbd> shortcut:
-    1. `nano /etc/X11/xorg.conf.d/00-keyboard.conf` and add the following:</br>
+    1. `sudo nano /etc/X11/xorg.conf.d/00-keyboard.conf` and add the following:</br>

     ```bash
     Section "InputClass"